MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-storage-test.md

 # Testing the Defender for Storage data security features

-After you [enable Microsoft Defender for Storage](tutorial-enable-storage-plan.md), you can test the service and run a proof of concept to familiarize yourself with its features and validate the advanced security capabilities effectively protect your storage accounts by generating real security alerts.
-This guide will walk you through testing various aspects of the security coverage offered by Defender for Storage.
+After you [enable Microsoft Defender for Storage](tutorial-enable-storage-plan.md), you can test the service and run a proof of concept.
+This helps you familiarize yourself with its features and validate that its advanced security capabilities effectively protect your storage accounts by generating real security alerts.
+This guide walks you through testing various aspects of the security coverage offered by Defender for Storage.

 There are three main components to test: